 Mid-level bank supervisors.

-This one-week course, presented by the IMF's Monetary and Capital Markets Department, focuses on the fundamentals and goals of RBS while discussing and addressing some of its shortcomings.
-In the aftermath of the global financial crisis, risk-based supervision (RBS), as well as Basel II, came under criticism.
-The course combines both lectures and practical applications and seeks to balance the discussion of technical, financial modeling techniques with that of less analytical bank supervision techniques.
-The first day of the course covers the different concepts of RBS and discusses the different approaches taken under its guise.
-The three middle days address FX, interest rate, and operational risk assessment and stress testing techniques, respectively.
-The final day, as well as some short sessions inserted in previous days, discusses combining information for constructing supervisory scores and resource allocation for supervisory monitoring.
+This course, presented by the IMF's Monetary and Capital Markets Department, focuses on the fundamentals and goals of Risk-Based Supervision (RBS) while discussing its challenges and key success factors.
+The course covers the main RBS components and steps for its implementation through a mix of both lectures and practical applications.
+It seeks to balance the discussion of technical, financial modeling techniques with that of less analytical bank supervision techniques.
+On the first day, the course covers the different concepts and tools of RBS.
+During the following three days, the focus is mainly on credit, liquidity, market, and operational risk assessment and stress testing techniques, respectively.
+On the final day, as well as during some short sessions presented during the previous days, the course discusses combining information for constructing supervisory scores, developing supervisory plans, and allocating supervisory resources and activities.

 Important Note for Online Courses:

 For Online Learning (OL) courses, which are delivered through the edX platform, you will need an additional piece of information to register: you will be prompted for your edX.org username.
 If you do not already have a username, please go to https://courses.edx.org/register

 and sign up for a free account.
 Once you have created an account, you may complete the IMF Institute application.
 If you already have an edX account, your username can be found on the top right of the screen after logging in.

 Internal Economics Training (IT) courses are self-financed.
 The IMF will not charge officials for attending courses.
 However, all travel, insurance, hotel, and living costs will need to be covered by the agency sponsoring the participants.